EmilyLindsay-Smith/ichl25/README.md

 ## Historical context

 This repository represents a completed, time-bounded production system.
 It is preserved in its conference-era form rather than being continually modernised after the event, so that the repository remains representative of the software that was actually developed and deployed for ICHL25.

+## Authorship and name

+I developed this website as part of my role in organising ICHL25.
+At the time of the conference, I was known professionally as Emily Lindsay-Smith; I now use the name Rowan Lindsay-Smith.

+Contemporary conference materials, including the website and published proceedings, therefore refer to me as Emily Lindsay-Smith.
+These have been retained in their original form as part of the historical record of the conference.